The path-missing and path-free complexes of a directed graph: Proof of the homotopy types

-Thus, we proceed to the induction step.
-We fix a directed graph $G = \tup{V, E, s, t}$ with $\# E > 0$, and we assume (as induction hypothesis) that Theorem~\ref{thm.PM.homotopy} is true for all graphs with exactly $\# E - 1$ edges.
-We must now prove Theorem~\ref{thm.PM.homotopy} for our graph $G$.
+\textit{Induction step:} We fix a directed graph $G=\left( V,E,s,t\right) $ with $\#E>1$, and we assume (as induction hypothesis) that Lemma \ref{lem.PM.morse-c} is true for all graphs with exactly $\#E-1$ arcs.
+We must now prove Lemma \ref{lem.PM.morse-c} for our graph $G$.

-If $G$ has a useless edge, then we already know (from Step 1) that Theorem~\ref{thm.PM.homotopy} is true; thus, we WLOG assume that $G$ has no useless edges.
-Likewise, we WLOG assume that $s \neq t$ (since the case $s = t$ has already been handled in Step 2).
-Likewise, we WLOG assume that not all edges of $G$ having source $s$ have target $t$ (since otherwise, we have already done our job in Step 4).
-Thus, there exists an edge $e$ whose source is $s$ but whose target is not $t$.
-Consider this $e$.
-Let $s'$ be the target of $e$.
-Then, $s' \neq t$ (since the target of $e$ is not $t$).
-Let $V''$ denote the set of nonsinks of $G / e$.
-As in the proof of Theorem~\ref{thm.PM.chitil}, we can see that $\# V'' = \# V' - 1$, and that the graph $G \backslash e$ has at least one edge, and that the graph $G / e$ has at least one edge.

-The graph $G$ has at least one $s-t$-path.
-In other words, $E$ contains an $s-t$-path of $G$.
-Thus, $E \setminus \set{e}$ contains an $s-t$-path of $G / e$ (by Lemma~\ref{lem.G/e.stpath}, applied to $I = E$).
-In other words, the graph $G / e$ has at least one $s-t$-path.
-Thus, our induction hypothesis shows that Theorem~\ref{thm.PM.homotopy} is true for $G / e$ instead of $G$ (since the graph $G / e$ has $\# E - 1$ edges).